 My mom found Leah some darling organic jammies, and we got her some organic flannel sheets that have held up great.

 More and more, you can find organic clothing easily on Amazon as well:

-Online clutter-free eCourse for kids: The ultimate in green gift giving is to give the gift of nothing!
-Just kidding – our Kids Cook Real Food eCourse is MUCH more than nothing, but “stuff” wise it has no carbon footprint (and you’ll have no toys to pick up off the ground).
+The ultimate in green gift giving is to give the gift of nothing!
+Just kidding – our online Kids Cook Real Food eCourse is MUCH more than nothing, but “stuff” wise it has no carbon footprint (and you’ll have no toys to pick up off the ground).

 Although it’s easy to list the top 10 products to give for a green holiday, that’s really just sensationalism in a way, because the real green gift giving is much more of a philosophy than an item.
 If you want to help the environment with your gift-giving, give gifts that are

 - Needed – no junk that will clutter up someone’s house and ultimately be wasteful

 - Consumable – if you can eat it or use it up, it’s ultimately better for the Earth.

 - Homemade – especially if you can reuse containers or repurpose some supplies, homemade not only gives a personal touch to the holidays, but can also be earth-friendly.
 (One year I gave audiobooks and homemade playdough, for example.)